Contact Us

 Shopify

-Adjustments outside of a stock take can be done in Shopify Admin, but there is no way to record the reason for the adjustment making it difficult to track and understand why inventory levels have changed.
-You can also use Quick Count we spoke about earlier to make adjustments, but again there is no way to record the reason for the adjustment.
+Adjustments outside of a stock take can be done in the Shopify Admin, however there is no current way to record the reason for the adjustment.
+You can also use the Quick Count app we spoke about earlier, but again there is no way to record the reason for the adjustment.

 Pros: